Welcome to the Inforum branch of the Toronto Seed Library (TSL). Our branch has been in operation since March 2014.

 - About the seed library movement

 This Seed Library branch is located in the library of the Faculty of Information, called the Inforum.
 We are located at 140 St. George Street, 4th & 5th floors.
-The seeds are on the 5th floor.
-If you visited us in our temporary home at Robarts Library (April-August 2016), we hope that you visit us again in our permanent location.
+The seeds are on the 4th floor.
 Consult our hours of opening before you come.

 There are 3 other seed library branches at the University of Toronto, and many more throughout the city.
 Events are listed on the TSL calendar.